AB1908/CS-Books/CONTRIBUTING.md

 #### I want to suggest better ways to organise this list!

 Come to papa!
-You might have noticed that this project doesn't have a fancy discussion channel, so come submit your ideas over at [Issue #]().
+You might have noticed that this project doesn't have a fancy discussion channel, so come submit your ideas over at Issue #18.
 Hopefully, it'll be a big help!

 #### I want to do something not listed above!